robnagler/robnagler.github.io/_posts/2008-02-03-The-Psychology-of-Software-Testing.md

 uncivil this type of behavior is.
 Or, in the words of the anonymous QA person quoted earlier:

-@blockquote
-Do unto others until they hate you
+> Do unto others until they hate you
-@/blockquote

 How uncivil, and how true.

-@h3 Software Testing Ethos 2.0
+## Software Testing Ethos 2.0

 External validation is testing.
 We fear it, even when we do it in the privacy of our own office.
 Yet it is _imperative_that_we_test_ our